 Q: I live in California.
 How can I end my same-sex domestic partnership or civil union?

 A: California law allows for registration of same-sex domestic partnerships, and also recognizes civil unions entered into in other states.
 Partners in these relationships receive the same rights and benefits as married couples in California, so ending a domestic partnership or civil union is akin to going through a divorce.

 If your domestic partnership is registered in California, you must file for termination in California as well.
 For other domestic partnerships and civil unions, you can file in California as long as: (i) you or your domestic partner has lived in California for the past six months, and (ii) you or your domestic partner has lived for the past 3 months in the county where you plan to file for termination.

 Contact the Law Offices of Renkin & Associates for More Information

 Attorney Richard M. Renkin is a Certified Family Law Specialist who provides legal representation for same-sex couples in all matters relating to marriage and divorce.
 If you have more questions about your rights in California or the impact of the Supreme Court’s decision in Obergefell v.
-Hodges, contact us today to schedule a consultation.
+Hodges, contact us today to schedule a case evaluation.